datahub-project/datahub/docs/how/search.md

 ## FAQ and Troubleshooting

 ** How are the results ordered? **
-The order of the search results is based on the weight Datahub gives them based on our search algorithm.
-The current algorithm in OSS DataHub is based on a text-match score from elastic.
+The order of the search results is based on the weight what Datahub gives them based on our search algorithm.
+The current algorithm in OSS DataHub is based on a text-match score from Elastic Search.

 ** Where to find more information? **
 The sample queries here are non exhaustive.
 [The link here](https://demo.datahubproject.io/tag/urn:li:tag:Searchable) shows the current list of indexed fields for each entity inside Datahub.
 Click on the fields inside each entity and see which field has the tag ```Searchable```.